atenreiro/ChatGPT_Interviews/README.md

 >4.
 Question: Can you describe a time when you had to make a trade-off between short-term cost savings and long-term value creation?
 >
 >Answer: One time I had to make a trade-off between short-term cost savings and long-term value creation was when I was working on a project to implement a new software system at my previous company.
 The initial proposal included a number of cost-cutting measures that would have resulted in significant short-term savings.
 However, after careful consideration, I decided that some of these measures would compromise the long-term value and usefulness of the system.
 I worked with the team to revise the proposal and find alternative ways to save costs while still delivering a high-quality system that would provide value over the long term.

+#### Customer Obsession
+**give me examples of interview questions and answers for the amazon customer obsession principle**

+>1.
+Question: Can you provide an example of a time when you demonstrated customer obsession in your work?
+>
+>Answer: One time I demonstrated customer obsession was when I was working on a project to improve the user experience of a company's mobile app.
+I spent a lot of time talking to customers and gathering feedback on their pain points and needs.
+Based on this feedback, I identified several key areas where the app could be improved and made recommendations to the development team.
+The resulting changes were well-received by customers and led to a significant increase in user satisfaction.
+>
+>2.
+Question: How do you prioritize customer needs and feedback in your work?
+>
+>Answer: When prioritizing customer needs and feedback, I try to focus on the most pressing and impactful issues first.
+I also try to take a holistic view and consider how different customer needs and feedback fit together and might impact each other.
+I regularly review customer feedback and data to identify trends and areas for improvement, and I involve customers in the decision-making process whenever possible.
+>
+>3.
+Question: Can you describe a time when you had to make a tough decision that prioritized the needs of customers over other stakeholders?
+>
+>Answer: One time I had to make a tough decision that prioritized the needs of customers was when I was working on a project to redesign a company's website.
+The project involved a number of stakeholders with different priorities and interests.
+One stakeholder group wanted to prioritize the inclusion of certain features and content, while another group wanted to focus on design and aesthetics.
+After careful consideration, I made the decision to prioritize the needs and feedback of our customers, who had expressed a desire for a more streamlined and user-friendly website.
+While this decision was not popular with all stakeholders, it ultimately led to a significant increase in customer satisfaction and engagement.